majidroodi/DevOps_ToolBox/Kubernetes/practice_k8s_classe/practice1/README.md

           maxSurge: 2
           maxUnavailable: 1

-Finally, I configured the resource requests and limits according to the deployment specification file.
+Finally, I configured the resource requests and limits according to the deployment specification file :

               resources:
                 requests: